It’s too late to learn something new.

 11. With such a busy career and love for adventure, how do you find time to write?
 What does your writing routine look like?

 Everyone asks me that.
-I guess not having kids or a partner helps, but I need to stay busy, otherwise I get bored.
-I don’t really have a routine; I just write when the mood strikes.
-I also record a lot of voice notes with ideas for the book while I’m walking, on a train, or driving.
+I guess not having kids or children helps, but I need to keep busy otherwise I get bored.
+I don’t really have a routine I just write when the mood takes me.
+I do record a lot of voice notes about ideas I have for the book as I am out walking on a train or driving.

 12. Do you have other writers in the family and friends?